Honora Frances Harvey Thursby1

 M, #722

-Walter Harvey Thursby is the son of John Harvey Thursby and Honor Pigott.2 He married Dorothy Pigott, daughter of William Pigott and Dorothy Cotes.2
+Walter Harvey Thursby is the son of John Harvey Thursby and Honor Pigott.2 He married Dorothy Pigott, daughter of Reverend William Pigott and Dorothy Cotes.2

-Child of Walter Harvey Thursby and Dorothy Pigott
+Children of Walter Harvey Thursby and Dorothy Pigott

 Citations